mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/alt-decoder.md

 ---
 title: AltDecoder class
+description: Represents a decoder that converts a sequence of encoded bytes into a set of characters.
+This class is abstract.

 ---

 Represents a decoder that converts a sequence of encoded bytes into a set of characters.
 This class is abstract.